apache/shenyu-website/content/en/projects/shenyu/http-proxy/index.md

 ---
 title:  Http Proxy
-keywords: shenyu
+keywords: Apache ShenYu
 description: Integrate Http with shenyu gateway
 ---

-This document is intended to help the `Http` service access the `ShenYu` gateway.
-The `ShenYu` gateway uses the `Divide` plugin to handle `Http` requests.
+This document is intended to help the `Http` service access the `Apache ShenYu` gateway.
+The `Apache ShenYu` gateway uses the `Divide` plugin to handle `Http` requests.

 Before the connection, start `shenyu-admin` correctly, start `Divide` plugin, and add related dependencies on the gateway and `Http` application client.
 Refer to the previous [Quick start with Http](../quick-start-http) .